Choosing Paint Color

 Choosing Paint Color, Step 1:

-a) Collect paint color swatches in your chosen wall colors (here: color matches for the duck-egg blue bolsters from the sofa, as well as shades and tints of this color.
+a) When you collect paint color swatches in your chosen wall colors, make sure you also pick up shades and tints of this color.

 b) Buy a few tester pots of the most promising paint colors, a cheap brush , and large (2x3ft approx.) sheets of paper.